nightrome/cocostuff10k/README.md

 <img src="http://calvin.inf.ed.ac.uk/wp-content/uploads/data/cocostuffdataset/cocostuff-examples.png" alt="COCO-Stuff example annotations" width="100%">
 Welcome to official homepage of the COCO-Stuff [1] dataset.
 COCO-Stuff augments the popular COCO [2] dataset with pixel-level stuff annotations.
 These annotations can be used for scene understanding tasks like semantic segmentation, object detection and image captioning.

-## Note
+## COCO 2017 Stuff Segmentation Challenge
 This is the homepage of the COCO-Stuff dataset with 10K images.
-For the challenge with 65K images (which includes COCO-Stuff 10K), please see the [COCO 2017 Stuff Segmentation Challenge](http://mscoco.org/dataset/#stuff-challenge2017), starting from September 1, 2017.
+For the challenge with 65K images (which includes COCO-Stuff 10K), please see the [COCO 2017 Stuff Segmentation Challenge](http://http://cocodataset.org/dataset.htm#stuff-challenge2017), starting from September 1, 2017.
 The results of that challenge will be released at the [Joint COCO and Places Recognition Workshop at ICCV 2017](https://places-coco2017.github.io/).

 ## Overview
 - [Highlights](#highlights)